 Friday, June 29 | The Nacho Men | 7 – 9 pm

-Formed in 1980, The Nacho Men have a huge repertoire, complete with costume changes, humour and choreography.
+Formed in 1980, The Nacho Men have a huge repertoire, complete with costume changes, humor, and choreography.
 Look out for ‘special appearances’ from Michael Jackson, Bruno Mars, Prince, Bowie, Elvis and more!

 Saturday, June 30 | Ron Ivory and One on One | 7 – 9 pm